 The emergence of the Moroccan solar ecosystem and more solar projects in Morocco entail the materialization of a national expertise and MASEN’s mission to be part of the cause.

 These can be achieved by supporting the development of a strong and competitive industrial sector.
 Another way is by building strong partnerships to uphold the training of competent resources, and support research and development to help improve the performance of solar technologies in general which will be useful in developing solar projects in Morocco.

 MASEN contributes as an influence for proposal on national and international plans for the issues of energy, environment, and climate change.

 As a leading international agency, MASEN aims to promote the use of green energy, to bring about deliberations and to take the first step in designing any solution to improve energy transition.

 The agency’s intelligent works and strategic partnerships enable it to positively facilitate the realization of actions for the fight against climate change and promoting the use of green energy in Morocco.

-Basically, MASEN is the company which is under private law with public capital that aims to act as a vehicle for solar projects in Morocco and showcase the solar resource in all its characteristics.
+Basically, MASEN is the company which is under private law with public capital that aims to act as a vehicle for solar projects in Morocco and showcases the solar resource in all its characteristics.

-With the strong operational exploitation of NOOR, MASEN is now a major performer in the solar power industry due to its accomplishment on formulating a ground-breaking paradigm, which is advantageous for a well-round approach.
+With the strong operational exploitation of NOOR, MASEN is now a major performer in the solar power industry due to its accomplishment in formulating a ground-breaking paradigm, which is advantageous for a well-round approach.

 MASEN supports the growth of an integrated and viable Moroccan solar network, facilitated by the operation of solar projects in Morocco and other solar power plants like NOOR all the way through the United Kingdom.